SpheeresX/yeeturl-server/SECURITY.md

 **Shortening of URLs**

 - A 10-character password is generated (which is used for encryption),
 - the provided URL is encrypted using [sjcl](https://bitwiseshiftleft.github.io/sjcl/).
-The password which was previously generated is hashed using PBKDF2 with 275,000 iterations first to slow down brute-force attacks,
+The password which was previously generated is hashed using PBKDF2 first to slow down brute-force attacks,
 - the encrypted URL is sent to our server.

 - Our server generates a random ID for the URL,